rohityadav-sas/pcampus-login/README.md

 ## ✨ What it does

-- **Automatic login:** reacts to Wi-Fi/network events and a campus `10.100.x.x` address.
+- **Automatic-login mode:** reacts to Wi-Fi/network events and a campus `10.100.x.x` address.
 A brief callback handles events that arrive before the IP.
 No periodic polling or permanent service.
-- **One tap:** opening the configured app signs in and closes after success.
+- **One-tap mode:** opening the app signs in and closes after success.
 On Android 7.1+, long-press the launcher icon → **Settings** to edit saved values.
-- **Manual Login:** available beside the saved configuration, with a clear error screen, Retry and Back.
+- **Manual Login:** available inside the app.
-- **Notifications:** “Signing in…” becomes success or failure in the same notification.
-Sound and floating banners depend on phone settings; quick responses may replace progress before it is visible.
-- **Native UI:** centered form, keyboard-safe layout and no input autofocus.

 ## 🪟 Build on Windows

-Use Windows 10/11 x64 with internet access.
-After cloning this repository—or downloading and extracting its ZIP—open PowerShell in the project folder:
+Use Windows with internet access.

 ```powershell
 powershell -NoProfile -ExecutionPolicy Bypass -File .\apk.ps1
 ```

 This single command checks the toolchain, installs missing tools into your user profile, verifies SDK licenses, runs lint and builds a debug APK.
-It does not require administrator access, a connected phone or a private signing key.
 The first run downloads the SDK, JDK if needed, Gradle and build dependencies; later runs reuse them.

 ```text
 app/build/outputs/apk/debug/app-debug.apk